The Passenger Arrival Card for New Zealand

 Tips on how to complete the passenger arrival card

-Here are the answers to the most common questions asked about the Passenger Arrival Card.
+Here are the answers to the most common questions asked about the Passenger Arrival Card for New Zealand.

 - Bring a pen with you!
 Just in case you don’t get one given to you on the plane.